ssmaceachern-dev/mythicalmonsters/chapter1_myths_and_dice.md

 However, there will often be times when invoking an aspect is not enough to clear a Test.
 When this occurs, a character may need to rely on their *vigor*.

 ##	Vigor
- Vigor represents a character’s vitality and is determined by taking the sum of a character’s physical and mental aspects (Strength, Finesse, Endurance, Insight, Wits, and Resolve).
+ Vigor represents a character’s vitality and is determined by taking the sum of a character’s physical and mental aspects (Strength, Finesse, Endurance, Memory, Insight, and Resolve).
 This number represents a pool of dice a character can draw from in order to obtain more successes for a given Test.

->A character with Strength 1, Finesse 1, Endurance 1, Insight 1, Wits 1, and Resolve 1 will have 6 vigor to start with.
+>A character with Strength 1, Finesse 1, Endurance 1, Memory 1, Insight 1, and Resolve 1 will have 6 vigor to start with.

 To spend vigor, a character subtracts an amount from their vigor equal to or less than the rating of the aspect being utilized.
 For example, if a character with Strength 2 wanted to spend vigor towards a Test, then they would only be able to subtract a maximum of 2 from their vigor pool to roll 2 additional dice towards the Test.